tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 ## They Are Both Representations

 But, of course, there are the artists/ scientists/ mathematicians whom think it distainful to go after any awards/ compensation whatsoever.
-Who think that awards are a bunch of bollocks and true art/ science/ truth needs no awarding, needs no recognizing.
+Who think that awards are bollocks and true art/ science/ truth needs no awarding, needs no recognizing.

 And actually this is probably a sensible position.
 Mainly because, as mentioned specifically about money, I'd say in general any mistaking of a representation for the real thing leads to dangerous behavior.
 It leads to never-ending wild